snxdev/snxdev/README.md

 - 👀 I’m interested in javascript and python programming
 - 👨‍💻 I'm currently working as a react developer
 - 🔭 Exploring new technologies and frameworks
-- 💞️ Looking forward to contribute to Open Source Projects
+- 💞️ Looking forward to contribute to open source projects

 ## ⚡ Technologies